WheteThunger/DynamicWireColors/README.md

 - `InsufficientFluidColor` -- Color to use while for hoses that are providing 0 fluid.
   - Allowed values: `"Default"` | `"Red"` | `"Green"` | `"Blue"` | `"Yellow"`
   - Note: `"Default"` is the same as `"Green"`
-- `RequiresPermission` (`true` or `false`) -- While `true`, wires and hoses are dyanmically colored only if one or both of the connected entities was deployed by a player with the corresponding permission.
+- `RequiresPermission` (`true` or `false`) -- While `true` (default), wires and hoses are dyanmically colored only if one or both of the connected entities was deployed by a player with the corresponding permission.
 While `false`, all wires and hoses are eligible for dynamic colors, regardless of who placed the connected entities.
+- `AppliesToStaticEntities` (`true` or `false`) -- While `true`, wires and hoses connected to static entities, such as those at monuments, will be dynamically colored.
+This definition of "static" technically means entities that have `OwnerID` set to `0`, so this could potentially apply to entities spawned via plugins if those plugins do not assign an owner.

 ## Developer Hooks